kangli05404/Student-Management-System/README.md

 This program is written entirely in Visual Studio 2022.

-Before running our project, you need to do these few steps:
+Before running the project, you need to do these few steps:

 1. Create a new project.